changelly/api-changelly/README.md

 ![Postman headers setup](https://i.imgur.com/xfwxoQY.png)

-4. Paste the following code to the `Pre-request` tab for the request.
+4. Paste the following code to the `Pre-request Script` tab for the request.
 Fill up the apiKey and secret variables.
 Be very careful not to accidentally share your secret.

 ```js